 My professional bio:

 I’m out as queer, studying to obtain an AAS in ASL Interpretation in the only Terp program in North Texas, and am interning with Stephen Morgan of Entangled Publishing.
 I’ve had short stories, photographs, and even a poem published in my college’s art and literature magazine, The Compass–the poem was made into an art piece with the photograph they paired it with and is forever on display at my old campus.
 Before all of this, I wrote for The Dallas Voice and was their editorial intern summer 2013.
-That same summer I also attended the Lambda Literary Retreat for Emerging LGBT Voices that summer and studied under Malinda Lo, an AMAZING, award-winning author and one of the founders of Diversity in YA.
+That same summer I also attended the Lambda Literary Retreat for Emerging LGBT Voices and studied under Malinda Lo, an AMAZING, award-winning author and one of the founders of Diversity in YA.
 Ironically, her first novel was a bi retelling of Cinderella–my entry is a bi retelling of my favorite fairytale, The Little Mermaid.

 My relaxed bio:

 Oh, and once upon a previous life (read: two to five years ago), I was a model/actor, but this is how I felt in model clothes, so I quit the entertainment business.
 It’s worth mentioning though that I love sewing and at one time was going to go to FIDM in Los Angeles before my seizures started.
 Fashion Design is something I’m considering for the future… Yes, I’m too artistic, but I’ve gotta put it to use somehow.

 What else do you need to know about me?